 Responsible riding keeps the gates open for mountain bikers at existing trails and fosters important relationships with land managers and other user groups for the development of new trails.
 By adhering to these principles of education, advocacy is often made easier when your reputation precedes you.

 Our core mission states that GORC is dedicated to advocacy, design, construction, and maintenance of multi-use trails.
 When we present trail designs to land managers we do not exclude any user group.
 It is the land manager who makes the final determination as to who will be allowed on the trail.
 In addition, we will not advocate for the removal of a particular user group.

 One half of the 'minimal advocacy equation' is forging strong relationships with the various land agencies.
 The other half - and this includes you - is to be respectful on the trail, on social media sites and public forums.
 When you pass another trail user you are viewed as the entire mountain biking community right there in front of their eyes.
 You probably didn't know you worked in Public Relations.
 Well now you do!

-GORC has established official relationships with St. Louis County Parks, St. Charles County Parks, St. Charles City, Missouri State Parks, Missouri Conservation Department, Southern Illinois University (Edwardsville), and the US Forest Service.
-With all of the above organizations, GORC's involvement includes trail design, construction, and maintenance, Technical Consulting, Leading Volunteer Workdays, and Providing Volunteers for Workdays.
+GORC has established official relationships with St. Louis County Parks, St. Charles County Parks, St. Charles City, Missouri State Parks, Missouri Conservation Department, City of Wildwood Parks & Recreation, Southern Illinois University (Edwardsville), and the US Forest Service.
+With all of the above organizations, GORC's involvement includes trail design, construction, and maintenance, technical consulting, leading volunteer trail building days, and providing volunteers at trail building events.